American Dream and Promise Act

 The American Dream and Promise Act is a proposed United States law that would incorporate the provisions of the DACA program into federal law.
 Up to 4.4 million DREAMers would be eligible for Conditional Permanent Residence or Temporary Protected Status.
 The bill is a reintroduced version of a bill by the same name that was passed in the House of Representatives in the 116th Congress, but was never taken up by the Senate.
-The provisions of the bill granting pathways to permanent residence are less expansive than the US Citizenship Act of 2021, however, Democrats have indicated they are more likely to progress this bill, along with the accompanying Farm Workforce Modernization Act of 2021 since it is more likely to receive the 10 Republican votes needed in the United States Senate.
+The provisions of the bill granting pathways to permanent residence are less expansive than the US Citizenship Act of 2021, however, Democrats have indicated they are more likely to progress this bill, along with the accompanying Farm Workforce Modernization Act of 2021 since it is more likely to receive the 60 votes needed in the United States Senate.

 Provisions

 The bill contains 3 routes to obtaining lawful status in the United States.

 Expedited permanent residence for DACA recipients

 DACA recipients would be eligible for 'streamlined' processing of conditional permanent residence, including not having to pay an additional fee, or, if they already meet the qualifying criteria for removing the conditional status, would be eligible to apply for adjustment of status to full permanent residence immediately.
 In the latter case, the normal adjustment of status fee may be charged.